Top 10 Climbing Destinations in the U.S.

 The United States is the birthplace of modern rock climbing, and this shouldn’t be a surprise to anyone because the U.S. offers a considerable variation of stunning rock climbing destinations.

-If you’re a climber, there are few countries better to live in, or visit, than the United States.
-A climber could spend years traveling across the U.S. and still never rope-up in all the fantastic destinations.
+If you’re a climber, there are few countries better to live in or visit than the United States.
+A climber could spend years traveling across the U.S. and never rope up in all the fantastic destinations.
 Between big granite walls, sandstone towers, and limestone caves, there are options to please all types of climbers.
-If you’re looking to explore the U.S. and appreciate its many natural habitats, consider climbing your way across the country.
+If you want to explore the U.S. and appreciate its many natural habitats, consider climbing across the country.

 Admittedly, most of the best climbing in the U.S. is on the west coast.
 However, there are great destinations for east coasters as well.
-If you’re a climber that’s looking for an excuse to go on a road trip, we’ve made a list of 10 climbing destinations that you have to visit.
+If you’re a climber looking for an excuse to go on a road trip, we’ve made a list of 10 climbing destinations you must visit.
 Whether you like to climb trad or sport, consider visiting one or all of these places:

 Ten Best Climbing Locations